-As you can only get washing-up liquid with lots of artificial additives in plastic bottles, you should use your Make your own washing-up liquid.
-In addition to the plastic packaging, the washing-up liquid itself may also contain microplastics.
-The Palm oilwhich is contained in many washing-up liquids, is something we also want to avoid!
-So today we're giving you a short guide on how you can make your own washing-up liquid easily and naturally in future and avoid producing plastic waste.
-In addition to making it from Baking soda & vegetable soap, I have two more alternatives for you to make your own washing-up liquid.
+Since you can only get dishwashing detergent in plastic bottles with lots of artificial additives, you should use your Make dishwashing liquid yourself.
+In addition to the plastic packaging, the dishwashing detergent itself may also contain microplastics.
+The Palm oilwhich is contained in many dishwashing detergents, we also want to avoid!
+Today you will therefore get a short tutorial on how you can make your own dishwashing detergent in the future easily and naturally and produce no plastic waste.
+Besides the production from Baking soda & vegetable soap I have two more alternatives for you to make your own dishwashing liquid.

-Make your own washing-up liquid - the natural ingredients
+Make dishwashing liquid yourself - The natural ingredients

-While conventional washing-up liquids contain palm oil or artificial substances for whitening and filling, our plastic-free washing-up liquid is made from purely sustainable ingredients.
-You really don't need much to make your own plastic-free washing-up liquid.
-Get these things to make your own washing-up liquid:
+While conventional dishwashing detergents contain palm oil or artificial substances for whitening and filling, our plastic-free dishwashing detergent consists of purely sustainable ingredients.
+To make your own plastic-free dishwashing liquid, you really don't need much.
+Get these items to make your own dishwashing liquid:

 500 - 700 ml container + cooking pot